Chart Color Schemes

 Household Composition

-Kings Meadows - Punchbowl features high concentrations of lone person households and group households, with a fairly typical median household size
+Kings Meadows - Punchbowl features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 64.6% of all households, including 23.5% couples with children, 25.1% couples without children, and 14.5% single parent families.
-Non-family households comprise the remaining 35.4%, with lone person households at 31.8% and group households making up 3.8%.
-The median household size is 2.3 people, which matches the average for the Rest of Tas.
+Non-family households account for the remaining 35.4%, with lone person households at 31.8% and group households comprising 3.8%.
+The median household size is 2.3 people, which aligns with the Rest of Tas. average.

 Frequently Asked Questions - Households